 - Try to anticipate the questions you might be asked, practice your answers and prepare your own questions before your interview.

-- Conduct a mock interview with a SECO career coach, who can help you smooth your answers and delivery to ace the interview.
+- Conduct a video mock interview with a SECO career coach, who can help you improve your answers and delivery to ace the interview.

-- Confirm the details of the interview, such as who will be on the call from the organization, time, duration and date, in advance.
+- Confirm the details of the interview in advance, such as who will be on the call, time, duration and date.
 Be sure you know who will initiate the phone call.

 - Choose a quiet place for your interview to avoid background noise distractions.
 Have supplies on hand, such as paper, pen and any notes or questions.